 The ability for artificial intelligence (AI) to successfully learn from large datasets has transformed science and engineering as we know it.
 AI can accelerate scientific discovery and innovation, but often requires more computing power than is available to most researchers.
 The DOE provides supercomputers to solve the nation’s biggest scientific challenges and this series aims to introduce a new generation of AI practitioners to these powerful resources.

-Building on the ALCF's robust training program in the areas of AI and HPC, we are hosting a series of hands-on AI for Science courses that will teach attendees to use leading-edge supercomputers to develop and apply AI solutions for the world's most challenging problems.
+Building on the ALCF's robust training program in the areas of AI and supercomputing, we are hosting a series of hands-on courses that will teach attendees to use leading-edge supercomputers to develop and apply AI solutions for the world's most challenging problems.

 This training series is aimed at undergraduate and graduate students enrolled at U.S. universities and community colleges.
 Attendees are expected to have basic experience with Python.
 No supercomputing or AI knowledge is required.

-Each session occurs on Thursdays from 3-5 p.m.
+Each session occurs on Tuesdays from 3-5 p.m.
 US CT.
-Webinars are recorded and posted shortly after each event.
+Sessions will be made available shortly after each event.

 Attendees who complete all in-class and post-class exercises by the end of the series will receive a certificate of completion and digital badge.

 The deadline to register is September 16, 2022.
 The series is free to attend, but registration is required.
 Attendees will receive the link to the webinar once they have registered.